credentials/credentials.github.io/proposals/irma-without-apdus.md

 }
 ```

-This indicates that we want to issue the `ageLower` credential from `MijnOverheid`, that will expire on the corresponding Unix timestamp (which is in this case January 1 2017, 12:00 PM).
+This indicates that we want to issue the `ageHigher` credential from `MijnOverheid`, that will expire on the corresponding Unix timestamp (which is in this case January 1 2017, 12:00 PM).
 In addition, the issuing will only happen if the token can satisfy the disclosure request in the `disclose` field (that is, in this case the token has to be able to show one of the two mentioned attributes with the corresponding value).

 The server listens at the following paths.

-*   `POST /api/v2/issue/`: accepts requests of the form
+*   `POST /api/v2/issue/`: accepts requests in the form of a JSON web token, whose payload should be of the form

     ```json
     {
+        "iss": "Identity provider name",
+        "sub": "issue_request",
+        "iat": 1453377600,
+        "iprequest": {
             "data": "...",
             "timeout": 10,
-        "request": "...",
-        "send_disclosure": "..."
+            "request": "..."
         }
+    }
     ```
     The fields mean the following:
+    *   `iss` identifies the identity provider for the `irma_api_server` and the token. (`iss` is a standard JWT field, refering to the creator of the token, which in this case is, perhaps slightly confusing, the identity provider).
+    *   `sub` is a fixed field whose value should be `issue_request`.
+    *   `iat` is the time of the JWT creation.
+The server only accepts requests younger than a certain cutoff.
-    *   `data` can be any string of the issuer's choosing,
+    *   `data` can be any string of the issuer's choosing.
-    *   `request` is an issuing request (without a nonce or context),
+    *   `request` is an issuing request as defined above (without a nonce or context).
-    *   `timeout` specifies how long, in seconds, the server should wait for a token to contact it, before considering the issuing request failed,
+    *   `timeout` specifies how long, in seconds, the server should wait for a token to contact it, before considering the issuing request failed.

-    *   `send_disclosure`: if the request included the disclosure of another credential, then this boolean (with values `true`/`false`) indicates whether or not the `irma_api_server` is to forward the result of this disclosure back to the identity provider.
+    The server keeps a list of public keys for the verification of incoming JSON web tokens; it uses the `iss` field to lookup the appropriate public key.

-    Only `request` is required, the other three are optional (the default value of `timeout` is 10 seconds and `send_disclosure` defaults to `false`).
+    Of the `iprequest` field, only `request` is required, the other three are optional (the default value of `timeout` is 10 seconds).
 In response, the server returns a issuing ID that the issuer should forward to the token.
 *   `GET /api/v2/issue/issueID`: if `issueID` is a valid session token (i.e., it has been assigned to an issuing request
     request at some point in the past), the server generates a nonce, puts this in the issuing request associated to this session token, and returns this to the token.
 *   `POST /api/v2/issue/issueID/commitments`: if `issueID` is a valid session token, then this accepts the token's